zmn-hamid/spotify-full-album/README.md

 # Spotify Full Album Finder

-Find and spot every release of you're chosen artist in spotify.
+Find and spot every release of your chosen artist in spotify.

 #### Features